alx9r/BootstraPS/readme.md

 -Uri <Uri>
     The Uri from which to download the module.
+This parameter is passed to Save-WebFile unaltered.
+See help Save-WebFile for more information.

     Required?                    true
     Position?
 2